omkarr404/Port-Scanner/README.md

 > Only scan IP addresses or domains that you **own** or have **explicit permission** to scan.
 Unauthorized port scanning is illegal and may violate cybersecurity laws.

+---

+## 🖼️ Screenshots (Optional)

+> Add screenshots of your GUI and generated PDF here if you like.

+---

 ## 👤 Author